volcengine/verl/docs/perf/device_tuning.rst

-Device needed In verl RLHF
+Device Needed for Verl RLHF
 ==========================

 Since RL requires more resources compared to regular training,